mess110/vrum/tutorials/DISTRIBUTE.md

 * build it as an executable
 * deploy it to github pages

+## Webserver

-## Serve it from a webserver
+Serve it from a webserver.
 Won't go over this step in too much detail, but in the end, we have some html, js and css files.
 If we setup paths correctly, we can just serve all the files from a webserver.
 Doesn't really matter which one.

-## Build it as an executable
+## Executable

-For this, you need the vrum repo.
-Go to the root of the repo and run
+To build an executable, you need the vrum repo.
+Go to the root of the repo and
+run:

 ```
 yarn dist:exe